The Science

 The Neuroscience of Digital Addiction

-Understanding why you can't stop scrolling is the first step to breaking free.
-Here's what's happening in your brain—and how we fix it.
+Understanding why you can't stop scrolling is the first step.
+Here's what's happening in your brain, and how Rewired fixes it.

 How Social Media Hijacks Your Brain